Fody/AsyncErrorHandler/README.md

 ## How?

-IL-weaving after the code has compiled, bro.
+IL-weaving after the code is compiled, bro.

 For example, imagine you've got this code to serialize an object to the filesystem: